indusherchan/processJsonData/README.md

 ### Install via Composer

-After composer install you should be able to access the application through the following URL, assuming `ajb-task` is the directory directly under the Web root.
+After composer install you should be able to access the application through the following URL, assuming `processJsonData` is the directory directly under the Web root.

-{{base-url}}/ajb-tech-task/web
+{{base-url}}/processJsonData/web

 or at http://localhost:8080
 `php yii serve`